 The question is not whether, but how

-Like most of downtown Washington, DC, K Street, where many lobbying firms have offices, looks relatively quiet because of the pandemic.
+Like most of downtown Washington, DC, K Street, where many corporate lobbying firms have offices, looks relatively quiet because of the pandemic.
 But appearances can be deceiving.
 In fact, lobbying is alive and well—and thriving—in the nation’s capital.
-Case in point: According to the Wall Street Journal, Facebook and Amazon topped all other U.S. companies in federal lobbying expenditures last year, noting it “… was the second straight year they outspent all other companies, including stalwarts such as AT&T Inc. and Boeing Co.”
+Case in point: According to the Wall Street Journal, Facebook and Amazon topped all other U.S. companies in federal corporate lobbying expenditures last year, noting it “… was the second straight year they outspent all other companies, including stalwarts such as AT&T Inc. and Boeing Co.”

 Katarina Matic, director of public affairs at Montieth & Company, said, “When consecutive elections are as politically polarized as the 2016 and 2020 elections, companies are forced to shift gears quickly.
 The question then becomes not whether, but how.”